The DVSA announced that on 23rd December 2017, the old Part 3 Pre-Set Test (PST) format would be replaced by the new ADI Part 3 test.

-Once the test has been completed the candidate will be graded on a sliding scale from 0 to 51 points.
-To achieve an A grade the potential driving instructor will need to be awarded 43 points or more.
+Once the test has been completed, the candidate will be graded on a sliding scale from 0 to 51 points.
+To achieve an A grade the PDI will need to be awarded 43 points or more.

 For a B grade, the candidate will need to achieve between 31 and 42 points.
 While a score of less than 30 will result in the potential driving instructor failing the test.

-Howard, our driving instructor trainer at How-2-Drive is both ORDIT registered and holds the A grade.
-This makes him suitably qualified to deliver instructor training to the highest standards, which gives you the best chance of passing your part 3 test first time.
+Howard, our driving instructor trainer at How-2-Drive is both ORDIT registered and holds the A grade for driving tuition.
+This makes him suitably qualified to deliver instructor training to the highest standards.
+Being trained by an instructor like Howard gives you the best chance of passing your Part 3 test first time.

 Learn more about our driving instructor training and how we can get you off to a flying start in your new career.